 The user may try not to reboot the computer by manually closing all running applications and retrying the operation, but generally restart into the boot-time mode is the only way out to carry out defragmentation.
-Copyright© 1994-2008 Paragon Software Group.
-All rights reserved.

-(Increase) Suboperation progress

-Run script
+(uparagon Suboperation progress Run script

-Work time00:01:13 Time ta finish00:02:21
+Work time00:01:13 ⊤ime ta finish00:02:21

 Done: O Mb Read: 0 Mb(0.0 Mb/s)

 All: 0 Mb Write: 0 Mb(0.0 Mb/s)

 Overali progress

-Total files Total fragmented files Folders fragmentation Total folders Total fragmented folds = 13551 5 = 223 = 633 ans = 28
+Total files Total fragmented files Folders fragmentation = 13551 s = 323

+Total folders Total fragmented folds = 633 ans = 28

-Press any key to continue Defragmenting FAT in memory
+Press any key to continue

+Defragmenting FAT in memory

-Do not reset or turn off your computer - to avoid the data loss.
-Operation in progress press 'ESC' or 'Ctrl-C' to interrupt operation
+Operation in progress... press 'ESC' or 'Ctrl-C' to interrupt operation